Module tf.core.prepare

 way.
 In order to remedy cases where the algorithm assigns wrong levels, you can

-add a `@levels` and/or `@levelsConstraint` key to the `otext` config feature.
+add a `@levels` and / or `@levelsConstraint` key to the `otext`

 See `tf.core.text`.